A young Cork man who was bullied as a child because of his passion for Irish dancing has had the last laugh – by becoming a Marquee star.

 He didn’t let it stop him from doing what he loved and he continued with his Irish dancing.
-Now he is older, all those hours of practise have paid off as he is a six time world champion.
+Now he is older, all those hours of practise have paid off as he is a ten time world champion.

 After all, it has been seen by 25m people across the world and been performed over 11,000 times in places as far reaching as Europe, North America and China.